HMS-Core/hms-analytics-demo-android/README.md

 You can use the gradlew build command to build the project directly.

 You should create an app in AppGallery Connect, and obtain the agconnect-services.json file and add it to the project.
-You should also generate a signing certificate fingerprint and add the certificate file to the project, and add configuration to the build.gradle file.
 More to [Development Process](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides-V5/android-dev-process-0000001050163813-V5).

 ## Installation